duniter/duniter/doc/use/configure.md

 # Configure Duniter server variant

 Here is a short tutorial to configure your newly installed Duniter server node.
-Warning: this tutorial is for server variant users only and in **version 1.9.x or higher**.
+Warning: this tutorial is for server variant users only and in **version 2.0.x or higher**.

+This tutorial shows how to configure duniter on **command line**.
+It is also possible to [configure duniter via environment variables](./conf_env_var.md).

 ## Configuring the cryptographic keypair

 All duniter nodes have a cryptographic keypair, which they use to sign the information they transmit over the network.
 There are two types of duniter nodes:

 **1. member nodes:** If the node's keypair corresponds to a member identity, then the node is a "member" node, and will automatically take part in the calculation of the blocks.

 **2. Mirror nodes:** If the node's keypair does not match a member identity, then the node is "mirror" type, it will not be able to write a block, but will still be useful for network resilience and for responding to client requests.